• Skip to primary navigation

 What is Teriyaki Chicken?

-Teriyaki chicken is a popular Asian dish made with grilled or pan-fried chicken coated in a sweet and savory teriyaki sauce.
+Teriyaki Chicken is a popular Japanese dish made with marinated chicken thighs glazed in a sweet and savory teriyaki sauce.
+It’s often served with rice.

 Final Thoughts